 While both sections of the abandoned Pennsylvania Turnpike are worth visiting, if you only have time to visit one area, check out Rays Hill Tunnel in Breezewood.
 The walk is a few minutes longer, but this tunnel is easier to reach, the old roadway is in better shape, and the tunnel itself is cooler in my opinion.

-Find a great places to stay near Breezewood and the abandoned PA Turnpike on Booking.com (affiliate link).
+Find a great place to stay near Breezewood and the abandoned PA Turnpike on Booking.com or Airbnb.

 [Click here for information on how to use the coordinates in this article to find your destination.]

 184 thoughts on “Visiting the Abandoned PA Turnpike near Breezewood, Pennsylvania”

 Jim, thanks for this very intriguing post.
 I drove along the Lincoln highway (in the dark) on my way to York county this past December; I think I was relatively close to this attraction?
 This lonely, long stretch of road, rich with history, really made a lasting impression on me.
 I just might have to go back and check this out!

 Yes, Carolyn, the first parking area for the abandoned turnpike, the one close to Breezewood, is right next to Route 30.
 Definitely stop the next time you are in the area and check it out.